aklomp/base64/README.md

 ### AVX2

 At build time, the Makefile checks if your compiler supports the `-mavx2` architecture flag.
 If so, the AVX2 codec will be included.
-(That codec will only be used if feature detection shows that the target machine supports AVX2.)
+(The codec will only be used if feature detection shows that the target machine supports AVX2.)
 To disable AVX2 support in your build, type: